- Module Code:

 - Year 2 or Year 3

-This course is designed to provide students with a broad introduction to China’s legal past and present.
+This module is designed to provide students with a broad introduction to China’s legal past and present.
 It is divided into two sections: one examining the laws of traditional China and the other examining the laws of modern China.
 Each week’s lecture will introduce students to key features within a major “field” of law, and during the tutorials students will consider and discuss in detail a specific issue emanating from this major “field”.

 During Term One, students will be introduced to China’s legal past through an examination of the legal thought, institutions, personnel, and practices prevalent during China’s last imperial dynasty, the Qing (1644-1911).
 Topics covered may include (but are not limited to): ancient legal thought, sources of law, criminal procedure, traditional commercial/contract law, marriage/divorce, adoption, land law, extraterritoriality, and East-West treaties.